Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Motivation: Three issues with class-incremental continual learning

-\paragraph{Benchmarking} Continual learning datasets are typically limited to just a few tasks and, at most, a few hundred classes.
-In contrast, humans can learn and recognise thousands of novel objects throughout their lifetime.
-We argue that as the continual learning community we should focus more on scaling the number of tasks in our benchmarks.
-We show that when tested over hundreds of tasks standard methods inevitably fail: the effect of regularization decays over time, adding more parameters quickly becomes unpractical, and storing and replaying old examples causes a rapid increase in both memory and compute.
-Moreover, to tackle individual sub-problems in continual learning, such as the influence of task similarity on forgetting, the role of disentangled representations, and the influence of hard task boundaries, we need to be able to flexibly create datasets that let us isolate these problems.
-We should also step away from the static training and testing stages and embrace streaming settings where the model can be evaluated an any point.
-Finally, to advance beyond classification tasks, we need richer ground truth data than just class labels.
+Continual learning datasets are typically limited to just a few tasks and at most a few hundred classes.
+In contrast, humans can learn and recognise countless novel objects throughout their lifetime.
+We argue that we should focus more on scaling the number of tasks in our benchmarks.
+We show that when tested over hundreds of tasks, standard methods inevitably fail: the impact of regularization decays over time, adding more parameters quickly becomes impractical, and replaying old samples eventually becomes ineffective under a constant computational budget.
+Moreover, to tackle individual sub-problems in continual learning, such as the influence of task similarity on forgetting, the role of disentangled representations, and the impact of hard task boundaries, we need to flexibly create datasets that allow us to isolate these issues.
+We should also move away from static training and testing stages and embrace streaming settings where the model can be evaluated at any point.

 These observations motivated us to create a novel evaluation protocol.
-Taking inspiration from object-centric disentanglement libraries \citep{locatello2019challenging,Gondaletal19}, we introduce the \gls{ids} framework that allows for procedurally generating virtually infinite streams of data while retaining full control over the number of tasks, their difficulty and respective similarity, and the nature of boundaries between them.
-We hope that it will be a useful resource to the community and unlock new research directions in continual learning.
+Taking inspiration from object-centric disentanglement libraries \citep{locatello2019challenging,Gondaletal19}, \acrshort{ids} allows for procedurally generating virtually infinite streams of data while retaining full control over the number of tasks, their difficulty and respective similarity, and the nature of boundaries between them.